-Engel's law is an empirical regularity pointed out in 1857 by the German statistician Ernst Engel (1821-1896) based on his observation of the behavior of Belgian families.12 This law states that the higher a family's income, the smaller the share of its budget allocated to food.
+Engel's law is an empirical regularity pointed out in 1857 by the German statistician Ernst Engel (1821-1896) based on his observation of the behavior of Belgian families.
+This law states that the higher a family's income, the smaller the share of its budget allocated to food.
 Indeed, goods, in particular agricultural goods, are essential for survival and will therefore necessarily be included in the market basket, regardless of the size of the household's budget.
 Services, on the other hand, are less essential, and will not be in the market basket unless the household's budget exceeds a certain threshold.
-Consequently, the wealthier the household's budget exceeds a certain threshold.
-Consequently, the wealthier the household, the smaller the fraction of its budget allocated to services (such as food and clothing) and the greater the fraction allocated to services (such as culture and travel).13 Figure 8.12, like Figure 18.1c, illustrates the decrease in the share of household income allocated to food as income increases.
+Consequently, the wealthier the household, the smaller the fraction of its budget allocated to essential goods (such as food and clothing) and the greater the fraction allocated to services (such as culture and travel).
+Figure 8.12, like Figure 18.1c, illustrates the decrease in the share of household income allocated to food as income increases.
 Data from French surveys confirm Engel's law.